ark-lang/ark-docs/function_parameters.md

 ```

 As you can see, the syntax is very similar to a variable.
 A parameter has a
 name, followed by a colon `:`, and a type.
-However, there are a few key
+However, there are differences.
-differences.
 You must specify the parameters type, and the parameter **cannot**
 have a default value:

 ```